fxu1024/fxu1024.github.io/docs/base/iceberg2iceberg.md

 ## 6. Conclusion

 - Iceberg replication policies replicate Iceberg tables between CDP Private Cloud Base 7.1.9 or higher clusters using Cloudera Manager 7.11.3 or higher versions.
-- Current Limitations:
+- Current limitations:
-    - Iceberg replication does not support tables stored on ozone
+    - Iceberg replication does not support tables stored on ozone.
-    - A bug exists when there are tables saved as ozone on the source & target cluster
+    - A bug exists when there are tables saved as ozone on the source & target cluster.
-    - Iceberg replication from many source to a target cluster is also not supported
+    - Iceberg replication from many source to a target cluster is also not supported.